Skip to content

 GRPCRoute

-The GRPCRoute resource is Alpha and part of the Experimental Channel in v0.6.0+.
-For more information on release channels, refer to the related documentation.
+The GRPCRoute resource is GA and has been part of the Standard Channel since v1.1.0.
+For more information on release channels, refer to our versioning guide.

 GRPCRoute is a Gateway API type for specifying routing behavior of gRPC requests from a Gateway listener to an API object, i.e. Service.